Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 - Recognise that equal importance must be placed on the need to ensure high standards of data protection and confidentiality to safeguard both personal data/information and KCSN data

-- Comply with the appropriate legal and regulatory frameworks and guidelines relating to the Data Protection Act and the Common Law Duty of Confidentiality.
+- Comply with the appropriate legal and regulatory frameworks and guidelines relating to the EU General Data Protection Regulation 2018 and the Common Law Duty of Confidentiality.

 Protection of information

-This includes the maintenance of standards associated with the Data Protection Act (1998) and the Common Law Duty of Confidentiality.
+This includes the maintenance of standards associated with the EU General Data Protection Regulation 2018 and the Common Law Duty of Confidentiality.

 High standards within this area will be ensured by KCSN through: